alissatroiano/Hue/README.md

 User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project and were used to help guide the wireframing process:

+> As a potential subscriber, I want to easily access Hue's 'About' section, so I can learn more about the service.
+>>
-- As a user, I want to be able to view subscription details, so I can learn more about the service.
+> As a potential subscriber, I want to be able to view plan details, so that I can choose the most feasible plan.
+>>

-- As a user, I want to be able to view subscription plans & prices, so I can decide whether or not I can afford the service.
+> As a potential subscriber, I want to be able to view subscription pricing, so that I can decide whether or not I can afford the service.
+>>

-- As a user, I want to be able to register, so that I can have an account.
+> As a new user, I want to be able to register, so that I can have an account.
+>>
+> As a registered user, I want to log in with ease, so I can acces & use the service.
+>>
+> As a registered user, I want to be able to reset my password, so I can recover my password.
+>>
+> As a registered user, I want to be able to view my plan details in my profile, so that I can manage my subscription.
+>>

-- As a subscriber, I want to be able to add, edit and delete gallery posts, so I can display my best work to viewers.
+> As a subscriber, I want to be able to add, edit and delete gallery posts, so I can display my best work to viewers.
+>>

-- As a subscriber, I want to be able to reset my password, so I can regain access to my account.
+> As a subscriber, I want to be able to reset my password, so I can regain access to my account.
+>>

-- As a subscriber, I want to be able to manage payment methods, so that I can pay for my subscription.
+> As a subscriber, I want to be able to manage payment methods, so that I can pay for my subscription.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features